 If you are dealing with a flea infestation or have a serious flea problem then it’s imperative to treat the fleas before serious health consequences occur.
 Health problems caused by fleas can include dermatitis (skin inflammation), flea allergies (extreme itchiness and red rash), secondary bacterial infections, open and infected sores, and an inflammatory disease called eosinophilic granuloma complex.
 Flea infestations can also lead to anemia (with blood loss), which can be fatal if not treated in time.
 Kittens are particularly vulnerable to becoming anemic due to fleas.

-Two years ago, I rescued an adult cat with a terrible flea infestation that nearly killed her—due to being abandoned outside.
-She was malnourished and starving and had become anemic.
-Fortunately, I found her just in time and she didn’t need a blood transfusion, which is often what is needed with serious cases of anemia.
+Two years ago, I rescued an abandoned adult cat with a terrible flea infestation that nearly killed her.
+She had been living outside, was malnourished and starving, and had become badly anemic.
+Fortunately, I found her just in time and she didn’t require a blood transfusion, which is often what is needed with serious cases of anemia.
+As soon as I brought her inside, I bathed her with a safe non-toxic shampoo, combed all the visible fleas off her, completely dried her—then treated her with Advantage, a chemical flea treatment, to finish killing off any existing fleas, flea eggs and larvae.
+The next day I took her to the vet, and we put a treatment plan together to build her health and immune system and treat her infections.

 Chemical Flea Treatments—Exercise Caution!

-Beware of using any over-the-counter chemical flea treatment sold through a drug store or pet store, as many chemical flea treatments produced today including spot-on, powder, sprays, flea collars, and now ingestible chews (the latest addition for dogs), can be extremely harmful and toxic to your cat’s health.
-They are essentially pesticides or insecticides that you apply directly onto your cat’s skin and they affect your cat’s organs and cause neurotoxicity and organ damage.
+Beware of using any over-the-counter chemical flea treatment sold through a drug store, pet store or online, as many chemical flea treatments produced today including spot-on, powder, sprays, flea collars, and now ingestible chews (the latest addition for dogs), can be extremely harmful and toxic to your cat’s health.
+They are essentially pesticides or insecticides that you are applying directly onto your cat’s skin and over time can adversely affect your cat’s organs and cause neurotoxicity and organ damage.
 The chemicals in these flea control products can cause severe and chronic health problems, some irreversible and deadly.
 Research has shown that exposure to these chemicals and insecticides over time can cause cancer.
 The Environmental Protection Agency (EPA) has received tens of thousands of complaints about the adverse reactions in cats and dogs upon immediate application including vomiting, trembling, incurring respiratory problems, having seizures and dying.
 If you notice any of these signs in your cat after application, take your cat to your veterinarian or emergency hospital immediately.

 There is another chemical flea treatment that works a little different, in that it’s an insect growth regulator (IGR), not an insecticide—called Program (Lufenuron).
 Given orally once a month with food, it works by disrupting the life cycle of the flea by preventing eggs and larvae from developing into adults.
 But this too has been known to cause adverse side effects and health issues, especially when given long term.

 For severe flea problems that require chemical intervention, look for lower risk products such as those using Pyriproxyfen, Nitenpyram, Spinosad, S-Methoprene, or Lufenuron as the “active” ingredient.
 Be sure to check the ingredient label.
-If you can’t do this or find these products and must treat an infestation immediately—there are two chemical flea treatments sold by veterinarians that do require a prescription.
-They are also sold in some pet stores (under lock and key), called Advantage and Frontline.
-Of all the spot-on topical chemical flea treatments, these two seem to be the two most recommended by veterinarians—and if used, should be applied exactly per the directions.
-But, be very careful with Advantage—only buy Advantage for Cats, do not buy Advantix, which is ONLY for dogs, not for cats.
+If you can’t do this or can’t find these products and must treat an infestation immediately—there are two chemical flea treatments that are usually sold in veterinary hospitals and clinics, and also in larger pet stores (under lock and key), called Advantage and Frontline.
+Of all the spot-on topical chemical flea treatments, these two seem to be the two most recommended by veterinarians—and if used, should be applied exactly per the directions and your cat’s weight.
+But, be very careful with Advantage—only buy Advantage for Cats, do not buy Advantix, which is to be used on dogs only and can be extremely harmful to cats.
 It contains Permethrins, which can cause central nervous system toxicity in cats (tremors, fever, and in some cases, seizure or organ damage).
-Always check the box and label, and make sure the product is for cats only.
+Always check the box and read the label, and make sure the product is for cats only.
+Another chemical treatment that my vet has recommended and worked very well, is Revolution.
+Revolution is another topical medication given monthly used to protect your pet from heartworms, fleas, and ear mites, and may also work to protect your cat from roundworms and hookworms.
+For best efficacy, and to treat any existing flea or mite problem, use Revolution two months in a row, then determine with your vet the best protocol to follow.

 Today, in some regions, fleas have developed a resistance to these drugs.
-Personally, I do use Advantage only 1-2 times per year for my cats (since we have cat kennels outside), and I work to keep my house super clean year-round, regularly wash all bedding, feed them premium quality wet and dry food, and use a flea comb religiously.
+Personally, I do use Advantage but only 1-2 times a year for my cats (since we have cat kennels outside).
+I work to keep my house super clean year-round, vacuum religiously, regularly wash all bedding, feed them premium quality wet and dry food, and use a flea comb regularly.
 So far, this has worked for years—and no fleas.
-I am personally very concerned and cautious about using Advantage or Frontline or any chemical flea treatment, as they are insecticides that use harmful chemicals, and I have read the research about the severe and serious health risks associated with their use.
+I am personally very concerned and cautious about using Advantage or Frontline or any chemical flea treatment, as they are insecticides that use harmful chemicals, so I use them only minimally, knowing the severe and serious health risks associated with their use.

-Don’t count on the manufacturer’s labels to warn you, they don’t—and won’t!
-As with many manufactured products in the U.S. today, there is very little government regulation for these flea products and the related health consequences to pets—so it’s up to you, the buyer and pet owner, buyer beware.
+Don’t count on the manufacturer’s label to warn you either, they don’t—and won’t.
+As with many manufactured food and drug products in the U.S. today, there is very little government regulation for these flea products and the related health consequences to pets—so it’s up to you, your pet’s guardian, to exercise caution when buying and using these products.

 Safe, Non-Toxic Flea Treatment Options

 There are many safer, less risky options available to control fleas including treating your cat’s environment and your cat’s overall health and immune system.
 To begin with, it may sound simple, but keeping your cat extremely healthy is number one.
 Generally, fleas attack cats with compromised immune systems, are sick or have infections, are nutritionally deprived, or are poorly cared for and have been neglected.
-Keeping your cat healthy with a healthy weight and using a high quality, premium cat food will help them.
-Be sure to read the ingredient label (avoid animal by-products, meat meal or meat by-product meal, dyes, grains, preservatives, additives, BHT, BHA or ethoxyquin) to make sure your cat is getting enough protein and hydration from their food, preferably wet food daily.
-Choose organic (with USDA label) if you can.
+Keeping your cat healthy, along with maintaining a healthy weight, and using a high quality premium cat food—will help them.
+Be sure to read the ingredient label (avoid animal by-products, meat meal or meat by-product meal, dyes, grains, preservatives, additives, BHT, BHA or ethoxyquin) to make sure your cat is getting enough protein and hydration from their food, preferably a good wet food daily for protein and hydration.
+Choose an organic (with a USDA-certified label) food if you can, or supplement their regular food with some organic food too.

 Here are more safe, healthy ways to prevent fleas in cats:

-- Use a flea comb 1-2 times a week (or even daily if your cat goes outside) over your cat’s fur to catch fleas.
-Make sure the comb is dragged slowly along the skin to catch the fleas and flea dirt.
-Go slow, the comb can pull on your cat’s hair, which is uncomfortable for them.
-Be careful not to pull too hard or try to go too fast.
-Dispose of fleas in a bowl of soapy water, then flush down the toilet.
+- Use a flea comb 1-2 times a week (or even daily if your cat goes outside) over your cat’s hair to catch fleas.
+Make sure to comb slowly along the skin to catch the fleas and flea dirt.
+The comb can pull on your cat’s hair, which can be uncomfortable for them, so be gentle.
+Be careful not to pull too hard or comb too fast.
+Dispose of fleas in a bowl of soapy water, then flush them down the toilet.

-- Vacuum rugs, carpets, area rugs and furniture upholstery well and thoroughly twice weekly or every week.
-You may want to bring in a professional (green) carpet cleaner initially or once a year to get rid of eggs and larvae, in case you do have fleas.
-Be sure to dump the vacuum residue into a plastic bag and take it out to the garbage can outside.
+- Vacuum rugs, carpets, area rugs, cat trees and beds, and furniture upholstery thoroughly twice a week or every week.
+You may want to bring in a professional (green) carpet cleaner initially or 1-2 times a year to get rid of eggs and larvae, in case you do have fleas.
+Be sure to dump the vacuum residue into a plastic bag and dispose of it in a garbage can outside.

 - Launder cat beds or bed covers bi-weekly or as often as you can, especially during flea season.
-Use hot water and add white vinegar to your wash.
+Use hot water and add white vinegar and baking soda to your wash.

-- Bathe your cat with a lavender or citrus-infused shampoo (non-human, and no essential oils!), which are two known flea repellants.
-Be careful about using any human shampoos on cats, even herbal–and do not use flea-pesticide shampoos or dips ever!
+- Bathe your cat with a lavender or citrus-infused shampoo (non-human, and no essential oils!), which are two known flea repellents.
+Be careful about using any human shampoos on cats, even herbal—and do not use flea-pesticide shampoos or dips ever!
 They have been known to cause seizures and death in cats, and are considered highly toxic.
-Talk to your vet about shampoos, and consider getting one they stand behind.
+Talk to your vet about shampoos, and consider getting one they stand behind and is safe for cats.